 Logging by Notes

 If anyone develops a set of macros for Word or a program for writing notes, please share them with me and the class.
 (See page 245 in Barum’s Usability Testing and Research.)
 The document should help you generate a csv (coma separated variable) file.
-Actually, some other delimiter might be more useful.
-The columns in the log file only should be line number, time stamp, event code and event description.
+The columns in the log file can be line number, time stamp, event code and event description.
 So the macro could automatically generate the line number and time stamp after each line return, then all the logger needs to do is type the event code and description.

 could mean ‘clicked help menu.’
 As discussed below you will probably have more than one logger.
 So each logger can have their own set of event codes, 3 loggers would approximately total 15 event codes.
 Using multiple log files requires that there is a synchronization event, such as a start event voiced by the test administrator, and then the time stamps can be synchronized across the log files.

 Software Event Logging

 There are several options for recording UI events for web apps: